Special Circumstance Appeal

 - You must be enrolled at least half-time during the semester that the review is completed in order for any revised aid to be disbursed.

 - Loss or change of employment (reductions of income must be at least $2,000 and reflect at least a 20% decrease in total income from the previous year's tax return)

 - Loss or change in amount of child support, Social Security, or other benefits

 - Unusual medical expenses (not covered by insurance)

-- Unusual or unexpected expenses (Private School Tuition, Parent Attending College and paying out of pocket)
+- Unusual or unexpected expenses (Private School (K-12) Tuition for siblings)

 Situations that do NOT merit appeal include, but are not limited to:

 - Standard living expenses (e.g. utilities, credit card payments, children’s allowances, etc.)